-2019 home improvement bucket list: improve your home without breaking the bank
+2022 home improvement bucket list: improve your home without breaking the bank

-Home | 22 January 2019
+Home | 22 October 2021

 Most Aussies spend a fair bit of time in their home.
 So why not make it the best that it can be?
-There are a number of things, both big and small, you can do to improve your home, its style, functionality, and efficiency – here are 5 of them that won’t break the bank and make your home the best it has ever been!
+There are a number of things, both big and small, you can do to improve your home, its style, functionality, and efficiency – here are a few of them that won’t break the bank and make your home the best it has ever been!

 1. Declutter and clean – save money

 Do you have a bunch of old stuff stored away in your closet or attic?